nordcloud/cloudtrail-activity-events/README.md

 ### AWS CloudTrail partner

-AWS CloudTrail Lake supports ingesting activity logs from the trusted entities like Nordcloud Klarity that is being an official AWS Partner in CloudTrail Lake activity events.
+AWS CloudTrail Lake supports ingesting activity logs from the trusted entities like IBM Multicloud that is being an official AWS Partner in CloudTrail Lake activity events.

-AWS and Klarity teams works together to deliver this integration allowing you to simplify the process of consolidating activity data.
+AWS and IBM Multicloud teams works together to deliver this integration allowing you to simplify the process of consolidating activity data.
 It enables the enhanced visibility across applications and environments.
-In a few steps you can consolidate Klarity activity logs together with AWS activity logs without having additional processing pipelines.
+In a few steps you can consolidate IBM Multicloud activity logs together with AWS activity logs without having additional processing pipelines.

-To get started with Klarity integration please refer to go to the [AWS CloudTrail integration](#aws-cloudtrail-integration) section.
+To get started with IBM Multicloud integration please refer to go to the [AWS CloudTrail integration](#aws-cloudtrail-integration) section.

 ### Event Schema